Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Serving Your Petition

 Unless you choose to file for a simplified dissolution of marriage, you will need to “serve” the petition paperwork to your spouse.
-Serving your spouse can be done in one of several ways.
+Serving your spouse can be done in several ways.
 If you and your spouse have an amicable relationship and the divorce is uncontested, your spouse can agree to accept the service of the petition by completing and filing a “Waiver of Service.”
 The sheriff’s office of the county where your spouse resides can also deliver the papers, or they will often appoint special process servers to deliver them.

 Once the process server delivers a copy of the petition, they will file a sworn affidavit that says the petition was “served.”
 After your spouse has been served, they will have 20 days to file a response from when the papers are served.
 The answer will often include a counter-petition where they will outline what they agree with or deny and may also include additional matters they wish to present in court.
 If your spouse fails to file an answer within 20 days, you can file a “Motion for Default” requesting that the divorce go through without your spouse’s participation.